PARENT TEACHER ORGANIZATION OF HOUGH STREET SCHOOL

 Section 7.
 The officers shall assume their official duties on July 1 and shall serve for a term of one year.

 Section 8.
-A qualification for the Office of President is that the candidate shall have served as an officer on the Executive Board for a minimum of one year.
+A qualification for the Office of President is that at least one of the candidates (in the event of Co-Presidents) shall have served as an officer on the Executive Board for a minimum of one year.

 ARTICLE VII – PTO BOARD

 Section 1.
 The PTO Board shall consist of the Executive Board, the Principal, and the chairpersons of the PTO committees.
 All PTO Board members must be members of the PTO.

 Section 2.
 An officer or chairperson may resign at any time upon written notice to the Executive Board.
 An officer or chairperson may be removed with or without cause by a two-thirds vote of the Executive Board vote.